infn-datacloud/federation-registry-feeder/README.md

 This python script populates the [Federation Registry](https://github.com/infn-datacloud/federation-registry.git) through the REST API provider by that service.

-It uses [oidc-agent](https://indigo-dc.gitbook.io/oidc-agent/) to generate the tokens to use to perform authenticated requests on both the `federation-registry` and the resource providers.
+It calls the IDP introspection endpoint to retrieve the token endpoint and using the client id and client secret it retrieves the access tokens to use to perform authenticated requests on both the `federation-registry` and the resource providers.

 In production mode the application is meant to be used with [docker](https://www.docker.com/) and another scheduler service such as [ofelia](https://github.com/mcuadros/ofelia) to execute the script at fixed intervals.